Solving the curb conundrum: three future trends

-And this is where the problems often begins, because the entry point and the destination point are often not the same thing.
-The entrance might be at the side or round the back as opposed to the map display point of that building.
+And this is where the problems often begin because the entry point and the destination point are often not the same thing.
+The entrance might be at the side or around the back as opposed to the map display point of that building.

 Curb trends for 2020

-In dense urban environments with tall buildings, GPS won't work if it doesn't have a clear line of sight with a satellite, so last mile accuracy is compromised.
-With HERE's High Definition positioning technology, mobile devices now have greater accuracy allowing people to get a more precise placement on the map.
-This creates destination definition, removes any vagueness and makes it easier for people to find the exact location first time.
+In dense urban environments with tall buildings, GPS won't work if it doesn't have a clear line of sight with a satellite, so last-mile accuracy is compromised.
+With HERE's high-definition positioning technology, mobile devices now have greater accuracy allowing people to get a more precise placement on the map.
+This creates destination definition, removes any vagueness and makes it easier for people to find the exact location the first time.

 What we're talking about is navigation that truly takes you to the point of destination.
 For businesses that depend on timely deliveries, solving it through more accurate location planning and real-time ETAs, by even a single percentage point, can be hugely beneficial to your bottom line and of real value to your customers.

 All this data has to be linked together to create insights that better connect people to places.
 Many agencies, businesses and local authorities collect data, but it's kept in silos.
-First we need to collaborate with each other to merge these multiple data sets to get a rich, real-time view of what's happening at the curb.
-A lot of building, parking and flow data is in authorities' hands and they are, understandably, reluctant about making it publicly available.
+First, we need to collaborate with each other to merge these multiple data sets to get a rich, real-time view of what's happening at the curb.
+A lot of building, parking and flow data is in authorities' hands and they are, understandably, reluctant to make it publicly available.

 But with a trusted partner like HERE and our open location platform, we can combine all this data in a controlled way to create a neutral marketplace where companies who need the information can access it.
 By combining all these data points together, we can create a curb that works for the future, not one designed for the past.